energyaudit/CypressExample/README.md

 #### Downgrade cypress to 3.2.0

-- This framework dark theme feature works with cypress 3.2.0 so far,if you run npm install and cypress version above this will cause problem.
+- This framework dark theme feature works with cypress 3.2.0 so far or install version above 6.0.1,if you run npm install and cypress version above this will cause problem.
 - Windows pc: delete the 3.4.0 folder in :/Users/<username>/Library/Caches/Cypress and delete the folder in </project>\node_modules\cypress.
 - run: npm install cypress@3.2.0